upros/acme-integrations/draft-ietf-acme-integrations.md

 "The nature of communication between an EST server and a CA is not described in this document."

-This section outlines how ACME could be used for communication between the EST RA and the CA. The example call flow leverages {{?I-D.ietf-acme-subdomains}} and shows the RA proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.
+This section outlines how ACME could be used for communication between the EST RA and the CA. The example call flow leverages {{!I-D.ietf-acme-subdomains}} and shows the RA proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.
 This is an optimization that reduces DNS and ACME traffic overhead.
 The RA could of course prove ownership of every explicit client certificate identifier.
 The example also illustrates using the ACME DNS challenge type, but this integration is not limited to DNS challenges.

 The call flow illustrates the client calling the EST /csrattrs API before calling the EST /simpleenroll API.
 This enables the server to indicate what fields the client should include in the CSR that the client sends in the /simpleenroll API.
 CSR Attributes handling are discussed in {{csr-attributes}}.